-Our current LMM portfolio consists of debt investments secured by first and second priority liens (64.3% and 3.3% of the total fair value of the LMM portfolio, respectively) on the assets of the portfolio companies and equity investments (32.4% of the total fair value of the LMM portfolio) in privately held LMM companies as of December 31, 2016.
+Our LMM portfolio consists of debt investments secured by a first priority lien (64.7% of the total fair value of the LMM portfolio) on the assets of the portfolio companies and equity investments (35.3% of the total fair value of the LMM portfolio) in privately held LMM companies as of December 31, 2017.
 The LMM debt investments generally mature between five and seven years from the original investment date.
 The LMM equity investments represent an equity position or the right to acquire an equity position through warrants.

-Our Private Loan portfolio primarily consists of debt investments secured by first and second priority liens (91.5% and 0.7% of the total fair value of the Private Loan portfolio, respectively) on the assets of the portfolio companies, unsecured debt investments (4.9% of the total fair value of the Private Loan portfolio) and equity investments (2.9% of the total fair value of the Private Loan portfolio) in six Private Loan companies as of December 31, 2016.
+Our Private Loan portfolio primarily consists of debt investments secured by first and second priority liens (92.4% and 1.5% of the total fair value of the Private Loan portfolio, respectively) on the assets of the portfolio companies, unsecured debt investments (3.4% of the total fair value of the Private Loan portfolio) and equity investments (2.7% of the total fair value of the Private Loan portfolio) in eight Private Loan companies as of December 31, 2017.
 The Private Loan debt investments typically have stated terms between three and seven years from the original investment date.
 The Private Loan equity investments represent an equity position or the right to acquire an equity position through warrants.

-Our Other Portfolio investments primarily consist of investments managed by third parties, which differ from the typical profiles for LMM, Middle Market and Private Loan portfolio investments.
+Our Other Portfolio investments primarily consist of our investment in HMS-ORIX (discussed in more detail below) and investments managed by third parties, which differ from the typical profiles for LMM, Middle Market and Private Loan portfolio investments.
 In the Other Portfolio investments, we may incur indirect fees and expenses in connection with investments managed by third parties, such as investments in other investment companies or private funds.

-During the year ended December 31, 2016, we funded investment purchases of approximately \$464.9 million and had three investments under contract to purchase as of December 31, 2016, for approximately \$11.0 million, which settled or we scheduled to settle after December 31, 2016.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$349.6 million including \$106.6 million in sales.
-Additionally, we had two investments under contract to sell as of December 31, 2016, for approximately \$7.6 million, which represented the contract sales price.
-The combined result of these transactions increased our portfolio, on a cost basis, by approximately \$97.7 million, or 10.8%, and the number of portfolio investments by 31, or 21.1%, compared to the portfolio as of December 31, 2015.
-As of December 31, 2016, the largest investment in an individual portfolio company represented approximately 1.8% of our portfolio's fair value with the remaining investments in an individual portfolio company ranging from 0.01% to 1.6%.
-The average single investment in our portfolio is approximately \$5.6 million or 0.6% of the total portfolio.
+During the year ended December 31, 2017, we funded investment purchases of approximately \$551.8 million and had three investments under contract to purchase as of December 31, 2017, for approximately \$29.3 million, which settled or we scheduled to settle after December 31, 2017.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$525.0 million including \$97.4 million in sales.
+Additionally, we had two investments under contract to sell as of December 31, 2017, for approximately \$5.0 million, which represented the contract sales price.
+The combined result of these transactions increased our portfolio, on a cost basis, by approximately \$61.9 million, or 6.2%, and the number of portfolio investments decreased by two, or 1.1%, compared to the portfolio as of December 31, 2016.
+As of December 31, 2017, the largest investment in an individual portfolio company represented approximately 2.9% of our portfolio's fair value with the remaining investments in an individual portfolio company ranging from 0.0% to 1.8%.
+The average single investment in our portfolio is approximately \$6.0 million or 0.6% of the total portfolio.
 As a result of these transactions, our portfolio has become increasingly broadened across individual portfolio investments, geographic regions, and industries.
-Further, our total portfolio's investment composition (excluding our Other Portfolio investments) at fair value is comprised of 81.5% first lien debt securities, 11.8% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
+Further, our total portfolio's investment composition (excluding our Other Portfolio investments) at fair value is comprised of 83.0% first lien debt securities and 9.8% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
 First lien debt securities have priority over subordinated debt owed by the issuer with respect to the collateral pledged as security for the loan.
 Due to the relative priority of payment of first lien investments, these generally have lower yields than lower priority, less secured investments.